Aoraï plug-in (Aka LTL to ACSL)

 Other ressources can be found at the official web page of Aoraï.

-- Only the safety part of properties is check.
+- Only the safety part of properties is checked.
 The liveness part is not truly considered.
 Currently, a liveness property is only a restriction to the terminating state of the program that have to be an acceptation state.
 Hence, if the program terminates, then the liveness property is verified.

 - Currently, function pointers are not supported.